South Korean democracy tested as Yoon clings to power – DW – 12/09/2024

 South Korean democracy tested as Yoon clings to powerDecember 9, 2024

-In the week since December 3, Hyobin Lee, a college professor who lives in Seoul, has been on an emotional rollercoaster, swinging from shock when President Yoon Suk-yeol attempted to declare martial law to anger about the aftermath.
+In the week since December 3, Hyobin Lee, a college professor who lives in Seoul, has been on an emotional rollercoaster, swinging from shock when President Yoon Suk-yeol briefly declared martial law to anger about the aftermath of this move.

 An adjunct professor of politics and ethics at Chungnam National University, Lee said the events had rekindled a determination to protect the democracy that so many South Koreans have died for in the past.